EU rules on investment services

 Markets in financial instruments directive - MiFID

 MiFID is the markets in financial instruments directive (Directive 2004/39/EC).
-In force since November 2007, it is a cornerstone of the EU's regulation of financial markets.
-It governs
+In force from 31 January 2007 to 2 January 2018, it is a cornerstone of the EU's regulation of financial markets.
+It governed

 - provision of investment services in financial instruments by banks and investment firms